Reviews You Can Rely On

 While the Fluffy Optic cleaner head does the real work, we're fans of the unique, low-angle green laser-style light that illuminates tiny bits of sand, hair, or dust on the floor.
 It works far better than typical LED headlights on other competitive vacuums.

 At a glance, with the naked eye, our test floors often looked clean.
 The green laser light, however, illuminated tiny, annoying specs of dust.
 In situations like this, it's like a hunt.
 I scour the floors of my house, almost like a game, uncovering pesky dirt enemies to suck up.
-There's nothing more rewarding than viewing the freshly polished floors after a pass of this vacuum.
+There's nothing more rewarding than viewing the freshly polished floors after a pass with this vacuum.

 Before Testing After Testing